protontypes/open-sustainable-technology/README.md

 - [DOLPHYN](https://github.com/macroenergy/Dolphyn.jl) - Evaluates investments and operations across the bulk supply chain for electricity and Hydrogen including production, storage, transmission, conditioning, and end-use consumption.
 - [ocp](https://github.com/Open-Catalyst-Project/ocp) - Use AI to model and discover new catalysts for use in renewable energy storage to help in addressing climate change.
 - [wmpy-power](https://github.com/9505-PNNL/wmpy_power) - A hydropower simulation model developed to support long-term planning and climate impacts studies.
-- [HydroGenerate](https://github.com/IdahoLabResearch/HydroGenerate) - An open-source python library that has the capability of estimating hydropower generation based on flow rate either provided by the user or received from United States Geological Survey water data services.
+- [HydroGenerate](https://github.com/IdahoLabResearch/HydroGenerate) - An open-source Python library that has the capability of estimating hydropower generation based on flow rate either provided by the user or received from United States Geological Survey water data services.

 ### Geothermal Energy